 You will also want to make sure that the nursing bra does not have an underwire.

-The bra should not have padding, have removable padding, or only have a tiny bit of padding.
+The bra should either not have padding, have removable padding, or only have a tiny bit of padding.
 A stretchy nursing bra works well.
 Here is a link to my favorite bra for pumping with Willow.
+As a bonus, you can use code LISA20 to save 20% off your purchase.

 When you wear the bra, you should make sure that the pump is held firmly against you so you get a good latch and seal for the pump.